reallyrehan/flask-fileexplorer/README.md

 - Mac
 - Linux (Not Tested)

-It is written in Python and tested it on Mac using the following web frameworks,
+It is written in Python and tested it on Mac and Windows.

 **Frameworks**
 -